This course offers an introduction to thinking about different aspects of pastoralism based on the work of the PASTRES programme.

 Questions: Each section has a short written introduction, plus suggested readings and questions.
 Think about the questions as you listen to the lecture – the aim is to get you to think about the places you work.
 How similar or different are they to the cases being discussed?

-Readings: We have listed a few open access readings for each section: don’t feel you have to read them to understand the lecture.
+Readings: We have listed a few readings (mostly open access) for each section: don’t feel you have to read them to understand the lecture.
 If you want to pursue debates further, these are good places to start.

 Other background material